-Exercise A healthy, adult Boerboel requires between one to two hours of physical activity and training each day.
+Exercise A healthy, adult Boerboel requires between one and two hours of physical activity and training each day.
 They are excellent at most dog sports and agility training.
 Boerboels respond best to firm, confident trainers who treat them respectfully.

 Endurance Boerboels have the stamina for play sessions and walks that last between 30 minutes and an hour.
 This breed does best when exercise and training are broken up through the day, with time for resting in between.

 Food Boerboels require high-quality dog food designed for large breed dogs.
 The amount of food Boerboels should eat varies widely based on their size, activity level, and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Boerboel.
 Their daily food requirements should be split into two or three meals.

 Alone Time Though brave and self-confident, Boerboels don't enjoy spending time alone.
 Bored Boerboels engage in destructive behaviors and can do a lot of damage in a short amount of time.
 Crate train your Boerboel, so he'll be happy in his dog crate for an hour or two.
 Beyond that, your Boerboel will likely act out.

 Health and Grooming

 The Boerboel's short coat requires grooming only once a week.
 A bath once a month, or when they get dirty, will keep them clean and pleasant smelling.
 Wash your Boerboel's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
 Brush his teeth several days a week, and trim his nails every month or so to prevent painful cracking.